-175 See S/PV.8997.
-In the explanation of his delegation's vote, the representative of the Russian Federation expressed regret that the resolution did not mention the importance of ensuring more substantive cooperation between the Mission and the Taliban authorities, as a result of which its effectiveness in achieving its mandate and international efforts to stabilize the situation could be undermined.
+&lt;sup>176 See S/PV.8997.
+In the explanation of his delegation's vote, the representative of the Russian Federation expressed regret that the resolution did not mention the importance of ensuring more substantive cooperation between the Mission and the Taliban authorities as a result of which its effectiveness in achieving its mandate and international efforts to stabilize the situation could be undermined.

-177 Ibid.
-In his report (S/2022/64), submitted pursuant to resolution 2596 (2021), the Secretary-General set out strategic and operational recommendations for the mandate of UNAMA in the light of recent political, security and social developments.
+&lt;sup>178 Ibid., paras.
+5 (a)-(j).
+See also $\frac{S}{2022/64}$ .
+In his report, further to resolution $\frac{2596}{2021}$ , the Secretary-General submitted strategic and operational recommendations for the mandate of UNAMA in light of recent political, security and social developments.